martialboniou/dotfiles/config/nvim.symlink/README.md

 One last word about *clangd*: The default LSP semantics in this server don't fit most colorschemes I used.
-I decided to remove this part of the server (thus, the syntax in C, ObjC & C++ is highlighted by using TreeSitter).
+I decided to remove this part of the server (thus, the syntax in C, ObjC & C++ is highlighted by using Treesitter).
 IMO, the lack of extra tokens in the strings brought by `clangd` is *no big deal*; the lack of that atrocious parsing for the CPP/macros is for the best.